 Time - 7-9 hours return

-UPDATE 2019: This area is no longer accessible via Palm Creek Eco Park and is only accessible via private property.
+UPDATE 2019- present: This area is no longer accessible via the Palm Creek Eco Park and is only accessible via private property.
 The Townsville Bushwalking Club still have access, however.
-If you're keen, join them on a hike in this area.
+If you're keen, join them on a hike to explore this area.

-This is one of the classic Palm Creek walks featuring a massive cliff where the water cascades down the face of it.
+This is one of the Classic Palm Creek Walks, featuring a large, terraced cliff where the water cascades down the face.
 The other two points of interest are Hidden Falls and The Terraces.
 If you would like to do this walk, it is recommended to go with the Townsville Bushwalking Club.